thinkb4/a-walk-in-javascript/day_05.md

 Now open your terminal.

 1. Make sure you're at the project location
-2. If you didn't install all the packages yet the run `npm i` for a fresh dependency install, or `npm ci` for an installation based on the lock file.
+2. If you didn't install all the packages yet then run `npm i` for a fresh dependency install, or `npm ci` for an installation based on the lock file.
 3. Type `npm run test:watch`, this will start running your tests every time you make a change.

 **Our task is to make ALL our DAY 5 tests pass ;)**